calbrch01/HSQL/hsqlt/notes/index.md

 Tests can be called with the `test` script.
 ### Mocha

 Mocha provides `npm run test`.
 Use it if you want to.
-Additionally, some extensions are recommended to be installed (which will show up in VSCode if this repository is opened as a folder), which allow VSCode to work well with Mocha and provide A UI for testing.
+Additionally, some extensions are recommended to be installed (which will show up in VSCode if this repository is opened as a folder), which allow VSCode to work well with Mocha and provide a UI for testing.
 ### Debugging grammar

 The repository has preconfigured extension recommendations for usage.